NASA-AMMOS/AIT-Core/doc/source/telemetry_intro.rst

     A **string** denoting the name of this field in the packet.

 type:
     A **string** specifying the data type for the section of the packet in which this field is located.
-You can see all the valid primitive types that will be accepted here by looking at ``bliss.dtype.PrimitiveTypes``.
+You can see all the valid primitive types that will be accepted here by looking at ``ait.dtype.PrimitiveTypes``.
 Arrays of types are also supported, e.g. ``MSB_U16[32]``.
 You can see examples of how *type* is used in the `Example Telemetry Packet Definition`_ section.

 desc (optional):
     A **string** for providing a description of the field.